isabella232/dynamic-media-classic.en-1/help/creating-offer-set.md

 ---
 title: Create an offer set
-description: Learn how to create an offer set in Dynamic Media Classic.
+description: Learn how to create an offer set in Adobe Dynamic Media Classic.
 uuid: 6d6a4af9-70c0-4cfa-9a8f-855d6adfcc8f
 contentOwner: admin
 content-type: reference